mooreben34/EEC201_Speaker_Recognition/README.md

 The final report will also include extensive testing for both accuracy and robustness against filters that are intended to make recongition more difficult.

+## Preliminary Works - Brief Progress Description
+Our group has completed the process of feature extraction, clustering, and the ability to match test speakers with their training data to a certain degree of accuracy.

-## Preliminary Works
+## Preliminary Works - Function Descriptions
-Our group has implemented the following features through MATLAB:
+Our group has implemented the following functions through MATLAB:

 ### 1.  melfb_own.m
 #### Function Definition: